wix/Detox/README.md

 High velocity native mobile development requires us to adopt continuous integration workflows, which means our reliance on manual QA has to drop significantly.
 Detox tests your mobile app running in a real device/simulator, interacting with it as a user would.

 The most difficult part of automated testing on mobile is the tip of the testing pyramid - E2E.
 The core problem with E2E tests is flakiness - tests are usually not deterministic.
-We believe the only way to tackle flakiness head on is by moving from blackbox testing to graybox testing and that's where detox comes into play.
+We believe the only way to tackle flakiness head on is by moving from blackbox testing to gray box testing and that's where Detox comes into play.

 * **Cross Platform:** Write cross-platform tests in JavaScript.
 Currently supports iOS, Android will follow soon.
 * **Runs on Simulators:** Gain confidence to ship by testing your app on a device/simulator just like a real user.